-Erik Bulatov is a Soviet-Russian painter, one of the founders of the social art.
+Erik Bulatov is one of the most famous contemporary Russian artists.
+He is one of the founders of social art.

-Erik was born on September 5, 1933 in Sverdlovsk (now Yekaterinburg) and raised in Moscow.
+The boy was born on September 5, 1933 in Sverdlovsk (now Yekaterinburg).
 His father, a communist, died during World War II in Pskov.

-In 1957 Erik began to exhibit his paintings in Moscow and in 1973 abroad.
+You know, in 1957, Erik began to exhibit his paintings in Moscow and in 1973 his pictures appeared abroad.

 Since 1992 Erik lives and works mainly in Paris.